 Insulin is a hormone present in our body to control the blood glucose level by converting extra sugar into proteins, lipids, and glycogen.
 In this way, the glucose level in our blood remains at a normal level and our body performs well.
 This is the main insulin function in the human body.

-Let’s discuss all this step by step in detail.
+Let’s discuss everything about Insulin step by step in detail.

 What is the Function of Insulin? – Insulin Function